lauw/Android-SnappingRecyclerView/README.md

 ## Future
 -------
-Will not be updating this repository, except for maybe fix minor issues.
+Will not be updating this repository, except for fixing minor issues that come up.
 Feel free to submit pull requests for issues or improvements.
-Slowly working on a new version which is not hacked into RecyclerView
+Slowly working on a new version which is not hacked into RecyclerView.

 ## License
 -------